Search M

 English

 In Reception and Year 1, reading, grammar and spelling is taught primarily through our RWI (Read, Write Inc) phonics programme.
-Pupils read fully decodable books to their phonics knowledge.
+Pupils read decodable books matched to their phonic knowledge.
 Pupils take home decodable books and a free choice book (fiction, non-fiction and poetry) to share with their parents.
 Teaching staff and our wonderful reading volunteers hear children read daily in RWI and through individual reading checks.

 In Year 2, children’s reading is assessed and pupils read and take home decodable books where needed but make the transition to age related texts that are not fully decodable when ready.
 Children in KS2 who do not have secure phonics knowledge will continue to access and take home RWI books until they’re full secure.